MRU-F25-COMP2603/2633-term-project-selfcomp/README.md

 NOTE: DB update does not currently update all fields for the beta release.
 The builder still functions but it does so by clearing the DB and updating from the new parser output
 </details>

+## Running SelfCOMP
+SelfCOMP can be locally hosted through flask.
+After running the builder (desribed in "Building the System") you can run ``` flask run ``` in a terminal from the root folder and following any on screen prompts

+## Operatoinal Use Cases and Features
+As of the beta release our use case 1a from the living document is functional.
+This has an actor entering the course catalogue and viewing the details for all courses from a list actively updated by the DB.

+Our working Features:
+- Webscraper scraping from MRU site
+- Updating DB based on output from scraper
+- Viewable, updated course page

 <details>
 <Summary> Commit Check </summary>